Settlements of Otaibah: Al Heed

 Established in 1924 by Nasser bin Jerman bin Muhayya, and Falah bin Sadah bin Muhayya.
 It was then ruled by Eqab Bin Muhayya after he took control until he died.
 After him was Turki Ibn Saddah bin Muhayya, and then his son Afas bin Aqab bin Muhayya who was there until his retirement in 1993.
 Its inhabitants are the Hanatish.
 Its prince in the 21st century is Sheikh Khalid ibn 'Ufas ibn Aqab bin Muhayya.

 Al Rawdah

 Prince Majid Ibn Dawi Ibn Fahid was its governor since its establishment in the Arid region during 1918.
 Its population consisted of the Shibabin clan of the Otaibah tribe, as well as other group of tribes and clans.

 Aseela

-Aseela is a settlement located north east of the province of Dawadmi at about 95 km.
+Aseela is a settlement located northeast of the province of Dawadmi at about 95 km.
 The city of Sagir is about 13 km away.
 It was founded in 1916.
-Among its most famous governors are Nafel bin Tawaiq al Hofi, Ghazi Al Toum, Abdulmohsen bin Ghazi Al Toum.
+Among its most famous governors are Nafel bin Tawaiq al Hofi, Ghazi Al Toum, and Abdulmohsen bin Ghazi Al Toum.
 Its governor in the 21st century is Saud bin Abdul Mohsen bin Ghazi Al Toum.